 13. Take a calming stroll through Haarlemmerhout

-This park, with huge forest or woodlands vibes, is the oldest in the Netherlands and offers ample chance for a relaxing family outing or a romantic couple getaway.
+This park, with its huge forests or woodlands vibes, is the oldest in the Netherlands and offers ample opportunities for a relaxing family outing or a romantic couple getaway.

 With a café on site, you can even choose to have some fanciful afternoon tea and live out your dreams of royalty.